yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 Duration: 40 minutes

 After a requirements gathering effort, we find that Fabrikam Medical Conferences has many areas of potential improvement in their development workflow.
 Specifically, we conclude that there are a lot of manual tasks that can be automated, potentially mitigating many of the recurring quality and security issues as well as reducing the dependencies between Fabrikam's developers and their work and productivity.
-We will begin to address some of these efforts in this exercise with the objective of improving developer flow and establishing continuous integration practices.
+We will begin to address some of these efforts in this exercise to improve developer flow and establish continuous integration practices.

 ### Task 1: Connect Azure Board with GitHub